kassio/neoterm/README.md

 ### Troubleshooting

 Most standard file extensions for the above REPLs are picked up by Neovim/Vim's default filetype plugins.
-However, there are two exceptions:
+However, there are three exceptions:
 * Julia `.jl` files, which are detected as `filetipe=lisp`
 * Idris `.idr`, `.lidr` files which are not recognised as any filetype
 * LFE `.lfe` files, which are not recognized as any filetype